paandahl/9-project-layout/README.md

 in the project view.
 The unit tests can be run by right-clicking the package containing the tests, and choosing *Run Tests in tests*.

-There is not yet an automatic test runner for integration tests, but you can run them by firing up `/tests` as a normal React Native app on an Android emulator or device, and selecting the tests manually from a list.
+There is not yet an automatic test runner for integration tests on Android, but you can run them by firing up `/tests` as a normal React Native app on an Android emulator or device, and selecting the tests  manually from a list.

 ### JS-code

 To develop the JS-components and the integration tests, just open `/tests` in your editor of choice (f.ex.
 Atom or WebStorm).
-The JS-code can be edited from within the `/tests/symlinks`-folder.
+The `/tests/symlinks`-folder links in the code from the root projects for convenience.
 Integration tests are located under `/tests/integration-test`.

 There is a script `/tests/make-copies.sh` that copies the JS-code from the root project into a folder `/tests/copies`.
 This is because the React Native packager doesn't follow symlinks.
 When running the integration tests through XCode, this script is run automatically.

+Since this project aims to demonstrate native code bundling, we haven't included any unit-tests for the JS components.
+But if you add Jest-tests, they're automatically excluded from the npm bundle.

 ### Example code

-If you want to include an example to demonstrate usage of your component, the `/example` folder is the place for that.
+The `/example` folder contains a React Native app that demonstrates usage of your components.
 Ideally, you only touch the JS-code, and leave the React Native boilerplate as it is.

 To run it, first do an `npm install` from the `/example` folder, then `react-native link`.